quantumgardener/qg.blog/content/notes/There is a freedom in not thinking I have to blog anymore.md

 I have decided there is no benefit in my blogging in the traditional sense of the word.
 Nor is there any benefit in sharing all that I can.
 Instead, and I think this is the true spirit of a digital garden, I will share my learnings, not my notes.
 The analogy of a garden and a nursery may be applicable.
 I have had too much nursery stock out in the garden for people to view before it was ready.
 And I was also sharing, the garden shed, the tools and what some may say was a pile of compost!

 For example:
-- I was sharing [[Map of video gaming|lists of video games I'm playing, have completed and want to play]].
+- I was sharing [[Video gaming|lists of video games I'm playing, have completed and want to play]].
 This is a list that's for my interest only.
 Sharing it meant I had to add more information than I need personally for it to be useful.
 - I have lots of notes that are simple placeholders for captured information that I've not yet processed in any coherent way.
 To have that shared publicly put a pressure on me to organise it an create navigation for a public website reader.
 Another barrier to creating.
 - Notes on a article were being shared with no real context around them.